-So at least once a year, we run an escrow analysis on your account.
-The analysis focuses on three areas:
+At least once a year, we run an escrow analysis on your account that focuses on these areas:

 - Your escrow account balance, monthly payment amount, and minimum required balance.